rezatg/gitc/README.md

 ### Notes:
 - Flags for the `config` subcommand are similar but exclude defaults, as they override the config file.
+- **Flags** > **Environment Variables** > **Config File** — This is the order of precedence when multiple settings are provided.
 - The `--custom-convention` flag expects a JSON string with a `prefix` field (e.g., `{"prefix": "JIRA-123"}`).
+- The `--version` flag displays the current tool version (e.g., `0.1.0`) and can be used to verify installation.
+- The `--all` flag (alias `-a`) stages all changes in the working directory before generating the commit message, streamlining the workflow.
+For example, `gitc -a --emoji` stages all changes and generates a commit message with Gitmoji.
 - Environment variables take precedence over config file settings but are overridden by CLI flags.

 ## 🤖 AI Providers
 Currently, `ai-commit` supports the following AI providers.
 Additional providers (e.g., Anthropic) are planned for future releases.